-These 61 square km of rice paddies also called Ceking Rice Terrace.
-In ancient times, the valley was originally an uninhabited area consisted mainly of wild grass.
+These 61 square km of rice paddies are called Ceking Rice Terrace.
+In ancient times, the valley was originally an uninhabited area consisting mainly of wild grass.
 Begin from several centuries ago, it then been transformed into well-maintained rice fields.
 Line up neatly across the valley on a terrace formation.

 Tegalalang scenery is simply splendid.
-The green emerald rice plants as far as eyes can see, with coconut trees in-between.
+The green emerald rice plants as far as eyes can see, with coconut trees in between.
 The golden sun rays shine through the valley, touching gently the leaves on these seemingly endless slopes.
 It feels like being transported to another world.
-It’s easy to get lost with nature here.
+It’s easy to get lost in nature here.

 Take a break and sit in one of the gazeboes while enjoying the performance of birds and cicadas.
 Feel the cool breeze, take time, and immerse nature before moving on to other activities like taking pictures.

 Tegalalang Rice Terrace is an active and working farm.
 It means tourists will come across usual rice-farming activities happening every day here.
 It can be farmers plowing the wet field and preparing for the new seedlings.
 Or the farmers harvesting and transporting the recently harvested crops.